santi-pdp/segan/README.md

 To make things easy, there is a bash script called `clean_wav.sh` that accepts as input argument the test filename and the save path.

+### Current line of work

+We have worked on improvements that will be available soon, improving the quality of the enhanced speech.

 ### Authors